txt/se20/docs/l20abstraction.md

 - Between the programmer and the hardware there are layers of abstraction
 - Programmers talk to the abstraction
 - Automated tools make abstraction to the hardware

-## The Abstraction Test

-Which is best?

-1. Countries have states.
-States have cities.
-Cities have suburbs.
-Suburbs have streets.
-Streets have houses.
-2. Things, at level `i` have sub-things at level `i+``.

-If you are only building one application, the clearly number 1

-But number 2, which would need some tools to support it, is more extensible.

 ## Kinds of Abstractions